 The Sieg Heil gesture (pictured above) translated means “Hail victory!”, which in Nazi Germany was a signal of obedience to the party’s leader, Adolf Hitler, and of German national pride.
 To the Californian surfers, the salute signaled their devotion to surfing.

-The Surf Nazi brand was nothing to do with racism or war.
+The Surf Nazi brand — at least for the most part — was nothing to do with racism or war.
 It was a sub-cultures rebellion to the media of the time branding them as “rebels”, “beach bums”, and “punks” — associating them with drugs, anti-social behaviour, and gangs.